-Activity 11: Local Project-Based Voucher Program Local Metric: Units of Project-Based Voucher Assistance Added to the HACSB Portfolio Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Activity 11: Local Project-Based Voucher Program Local Metric: Units of Project-Based Voucher Assistance Added to the HACSB Portfolio Unit of Measurement Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of units added to the HACSB portfolio 349 units.
 1,856 units.
-2,887 current and committed PBV units.
-Yes, the outcome meets the benchmark. because of this activity.
-At the time of implementation 3.76% of the HACSB portfolio consisted of PBV units. · · HACSB has increased its PBV units to 29.4% of its MTW portfolio (2,887 current and committed units/9,836 MTW baseline units)
+2,678 current and committed PBV units.
+Yes, the outcome meets the benchmark. because of this activity. the HACSB portfolio affiliates, will increase to no HACSB has increased its PBV units to 27.2% of its MTW portfolio (2,678 current and committed units/9,836 MTW baseline units)